What is a separately managed account?

 - Transparency—Mutual funds are required to list their complete holdings each month on a publicly available website, but these listings typically post after a delay of 30 to 60 days, with a fund’s 10-largest holdings displayed sooner.
 ETFs are required to list holdings daily.
 Because SMA investors own the underlying portfolio holdings directly, they can view those positions at any time.
 SMAs also typically detail fees and performance separately on a quarterly basis, offering a clear view of the investment’s ongoing expense.

 - Lower fees—Fees are generally lower for SMAs than for actively managed mutual funds, in part because SMAs aren't responsible for all the regulatory reporting and administration associated with funds.
 How much lower?
-According to Cerulli Associates, SMA management fees range from 0.19% to 0.40%, with a median fee of 0.24% for fixed-income SMAs and 0.34% for equity SMAs.
+According to Cerulli Associates, SMA management fees range from 0.21% to 0.46%, with a median fee of 0.22% for fixed-income SMAs and 0.37% for equity SMAs.
 This compares to an average fee of 0.52% for an actively managed mutual fund.
-It’s important to remember that a financial professional’s fee, often 1.00% of account assets, will be added to the management fee of the underlying investment.2
+It’s important to remember that a financial professional’s fee will be added to the management fee of the underlying investment.1

 Separately managed account vs. mutual fund

 - High minimum investment—At this point, you may be wondering why you’d ever invest in anything other than an SMA.
 The price of entry is a big reason why.
 SMAs typically require a minimum investment of at least $50,000 and these minimums are often as high as $5 million.
-(Generally, accounts with higher minimums allow for more customization.)
+For smaller SMA accounts, especially those with a significant number of individual stock holdings, it’s important to note that position sizes can lead to unique challenges.
+If the account’s value is relatively low and includes high-priced stocks, you may end up holding only a single share of certain companies.
+This happens when the dollar allocation for a position is small compared to the stock’s price, making it impossible to purchase more than one share.
+As a result, diversification and customization may be limited for smaller accounts.

-- Fewer available options—Despite the pickup in investor interest in recent years, SMAs constitute a much smaller universe of options than mutual funds and ETFs.
-That means that even if you like the concept of an SMA and can afford the minimum investment, you might not find a strategy that works for your situation.
+- Fewer available options—Despite the pickup in investor interest in recent years, SMAs constitute a smaller universe of options than mutual funds and ETFs.
+That means that even if you like the concept of an SMA and can afford the minimum investment, it may still be challenging to find the right fit for your needs.
+In addition, it can be challenging to compare SMAs from different advisors.
+This is because SMAs often have unique investment approaches, fee structures, and levels of customization that aren’t standardized across firms.
+Unlike mutual funds and ETFs, which follow clear industry standards and disclosure requirements, SMAs can vary widely in how they’re managed and priced, making it tough to comparison shop and evaluate which option is best for you.

 An SMA can be an appropriate solution for an investor who's looking for a more tailored approach and has the capital to invest.
 Your financial professional can help determine whether an SMA is right for you, help you navigate the available options, and help you take the next step.

-1 The Cerulli Edge, U.S. Managed Accounts Edition, 2024.
-2 The Cerulli Report: U.S. Managed Accounts 2023, Cerulli Associates, 2023.
+1 The Cerulli Edge, U.S. Managed Accounts Edition, 2025.
 The fees mentioned here are single-contract SMA fees.

 Important disclosures